 - The body rotates the trunk when twisting the torso

-The transverse abdominus tends to suffer from neglect which is one reason why it becomes weakened.
+The transverse abdominus tends to suffer from neglect which is one reason it becomes weakened.
 This increases the risk of developing back pain.
-Another reason is that individuals have a weak muscle is they exercise in one-plane of movement.
+Another reason that individuals have weak muscles is they exercise in one plane of movement.
 Not working out the core muscles in all planes of motion can contribute to back pain.
-For example, if an individual performs pelvic tilts, they are only moving in one plane when tilting the hips forward and back, known as flexion and extension.
+For example, if an individual performs pelvic tilts, they only move in one plane when tilting the hips forward and back, known as flexion and extension.
 To achieve optimal/functional strength, the core workout needs to include side bending and twisting movements.

 Strengthening The Transverse Abdominus